DrishtiShrrrma/music-source-separation/README.md

 -

+#### Note:
-#### Note: Batch Normalization was not used as  it was found to be detrimental to the model performance.
+- Batch Normalization was not used as  it was found to be detrimental to the model performance.
+- During training, only small audio extracts are given, so that a quiet part or a loud part would be scaled back to an average volume.
+However, when using entire songs as input, it will most likely contain both quiet and loud parts.
+The normalization will not map both to the same volume, leading to a difference between training and evaluation.